 UT Austin Exam in Russian

 Results of the UT Austin exam for credit in Russian serve as the basis for proper placement in the Russian language program.
-These results also serve as a basis for receiving credit for and exemption for up to four courses: RUS 506, 507 (first year) and RUS 412K, 412L (second year).
+These results also serve as a basis for receiving credit for and exemption for up to three courses: RUS 406 407, and 412K.

 The test is divided into three sections: Grammar and Vocabulary, Reading, and Listening.
 In the Grammar and Vocabulary section, you are given a variety of situations to complete with items from a multiple-choice selection.
 You are to choose the item that makes the most sense grammatically and lexically in each case.
 In the Reading section, you are given a variety of authentic printed texts in Russian, ranging from advertisements and bulletin board notices to course schedules and job announcements.
 Your comprehension of these and longer texts will be checked with multiple-choice questions.
 In the Listening section, you will hear, by means of a tape recording, a variety of spoken materials in Russian, including short conversations and informational texts.
 Both male and female voices will be heard at normal speaking tempo.
 Comprehension of these passages will be checked with multiple-choice questions.